MarcelliMentore/rusty/integrations/CONTRIBUTING.md

 - **style**: Changes that only affect code formatting or style, without affecting functionality.
 This ensures consistency and readability of the codebase.
 - **perf**: Changes that improve the performance of the project.

-You will need to fork vitruvia and then clone the repo to make PRs to this project.
+You will need to fork cerebra and then clone the repo to make PRs to this project.
 Please be descriptive in your commits:

 ```bash
 git commit -m "feat: add new feature x"